The mention-density model: how AI search actually cites mid-market e-commerce brands

 | Non-authority countries (DE/clothing, FR/underwear, ES/menswear, NO/outdoor) | 4 | 12.5% |

 The mechanism is cumulative editorial repetition.
-Decades of “Italians know coffee” content, “Japan makes the best headphones,” and “Swiss watches are precision craftsmanship” got encoded into the training corpus.
-LLMs surface brands from these country-category pairs even when the specific brand is mid-market - because the cultural-authority association is so dense it acts as a topical anchor.
+Decades of "Italians know coffee," "Japan makes the best headphones," "Swiss watches are precision craftsmanship" got encoded into the training corpus.
+LLMs surface brands from these country-category pairs even when the specific brand is mid-market - because the cultural-authority association is dense enough to act as a topical anchor.

 Synthesis: mention density is the master variable

-The three findings are different facets of one underlying mechanism.
-AI citation rate is governed by your brand’s mention density at both layers the LLM uses - what it was trained on and what it retrieves live.
-The three findings are three different vectors of mention density.
+The three findings are facets of one mechanism.
+AI citation rate is governed by your brand's mention density at both layers the LLM uses - what it was trained on and what it retrieves live.
+The three findings are three different vectors of that one variable.

 - Cultural authority sets the baseline density of your country-category pair in the training corpus.
 Built over decades of editorial repetition.
-Cannot be moved quickly.
+Cannot be moved quickly - accept that and plan around it.

-- Native-language audits access language-localized density - local press, reviews, and forums the English-language training data doesn’t index.
-Rescues brands invisible in English by tapping a different slice of the training data.
+- Native-language audits access language-localized density - local press, reviews, and forums the English training data doesn't index.
+Rescues brands invisible in English by tapping a different slice of the same training data.

-- Schema adds retrieval-time parsing density - helping web-searching models extract and cite content during the query.
+- Schema adds retrieval-time parsing density - helps web-searching models extract and cite content during the query.
 Does not change the training corpus.

 Most GEO tooling - our own Visibility Vitals scorer included - has been optimizing the wrong layer.
 Schema is necessary-but-not-sufficient for retrieval-time visibility, and irrelevant for training-corpus presence.
-The mid-market brand obsessed with their JSON-LD audit score is polishing brass on the Titanic if their underlying training-corpus density is low.
+The mid-market brand obsessing over its JSON-LD audit score is polishing brass on the Titanic if its underlying training-corpus density is low.
+I'd rather say that plainly than keep selling the comfortable version.

 The actual levers, ranked by long-term impact: